atlas-bi/website/src/docs/bi-library/deploy/index.md

    "If you have a manually created database, ensure the database is current the old [creation script](https://github.com/atlas-bi/atlas-bi-library/blob/2d961e765106c26044ec29f415573d1d8e385c7e/web/atlas-creation_script.sql), then comment out the code in the `Migrations/*Initial.cs` that updates the database before running migrations!"
 %}

-{% admonition
-   "alert",
-   "Security",
-   "Installing Atlas for the first time will create a administrator user called `Default` - which is also the default user.
-Ensure that admin privileges are removed from this user once you have your ETL running."
-%}

-## Run the Website Locally

-Test out your configuration or changes by running the website locally.
-In visual studio, select `Run with IIS Express`.

-{% image "./src/static/img/bi-library/development/iisexpress.png", "Start debug", "(min-width:400px) 50vw, 100vw", "boxed" %}

-The first time you start up the app there will most likely be two SSL prompts.

-{% image "./src/static/img/bi-library/development/ssl_warning.png", "ssl warning", "(min-width:400px) 50vw, 100vw", "boxed" %}
-{% image "./src/static/img/bi-library/development/ssl_confirm.png", "ssl confirm", "(min-width:400px) 50vw, 100vw", "boxed" %}

-## Publish to the Webserver
+## Publish to the Web Server

-If you changes have tested nicely you can [publish](/docs/bi-library/publish) to your webserver.
+If you changes have tested nicely you can [publish](/docs/bi-library/publish) to your web server.

 We recommend to having two instances of Atlas (Atlas and Atlas-Test).